INSIDE: Affordable Longarm Quilting Machines

 The minute I saw a longarm quilting machine I was in love.
 Until I saw the price, then I was aghast.

-This happened at Quilt Market eight years ago.
+This happened at Quilt Market several years ago.
 In a blink I realized that these machines were for people who desired a longarm quilting business and I was wanting to dabble.
 The whole idea was dismissed once I saw the prices.
 Moving along; nothing to see here.

 I’m not one to give up quickly and it seemed like there had to be other affordable options for longarm quilting.
 That thought set me on a years-long journey to find good longarm choices on a budget.